R\'enyi and von Neumann entropies of thermal state in Generalized Uncertainty Principle-corrected harmonic oscillator: Conclusion

 \section{Conclusion}

 We compute in the paper the R\'{e}nyi and von Neumann entropies of the thermal state $\rho_T$ within the first order of $\alpha$.
 Both entropies with $\alpha = 0$ exhibit monotonically increasing behavior with increasing the external temperature.
-It is also found that the nonzero $\alpha$ reduces the entropies compared with $\alpha = 0$ case.
+It is also found that the nonzero $\alpha$ decreases the entropies compared to the $\alpha = 0$ case.
 Furthermore, there is a striking difference between $\alpha = 0$ and $\alpha \neq 0$.
-For the case of von Neumann entropy it has a maximum at finite temperature $T_*$.
-At $T > T_*$ the von Neumann entropy exhibits a decreasing behavior with increasing the temperature.

-For the case of the R\'{e}nyi entropy $S_{\gamma} (T)$ it reduces with increasing the order $\gamma$ when $\alpha = 0$.
+For the case of von Neumann entropy it has a maximum at finite temperature $T_*$ if $\alpha \neq 0$.
+In the region $T > T_*$ the von Neumann entropy exhibits a decreasing behavior with increasing the temperature.
+For the case of the R\'{e}nyi entropy $S_{\gamma} (T)$ it decreases with increasing the order $\gamma$ when $\alpha = 0$.
 If, however, $\alpha \neq 0$, the temperature dependence of the R\'{e}nyi entropy is drastically changed at the large temperature region.
 In this region the R\'{e}nyi entropy exhibits a decreasing behavior with increasing the external temperature.
 The decreasing rate becomes larger with decreasing the order $\gamma$.
-As a result, the R\'{e}nyi entropy reduces with decreasing the order $\gamma$ at the large temperature region.
+As a result, the R\'{e}nyi entropy becomes smaller with decreasing the order $\gamma$ at the large temperature region.